zahed3795/Automation-Framework/README.md

         self.Submit("//input[@value='Log in']")
 ```

-For Data encrypt and decrypt, you can go to `masterQA/common/unobfuscate` and need to run `main` for encrypts data also do not forget to add```from masterQA.common import encryption``` as import where you want to use it.
-As example go to `Demo_web_test/home_page.py`
+For Data encrypt and decrypt, you can run `zahed encrypt` and `zahed decrypt` from console or cmd
 ```
 Enter obfuscated/encrypted string: (CTRL-C to exit):
 (Type data inside)